villekf/OMEGA-doc/docs/source/implementation.rst

 This page explains the details on the different implementations and their different advantages.
 This does not apply to custom reconstructions in Python!

 In short, use implementation 2 with OpenCL as it is the most feature-rich and tested one.
-This is the only one available when using Python as well.
+This is the only implementation available when using Python as well (CUDA and CPU are available too).
 For details, see below.
 If you cannot use implementation 2, use implementation 5 if you have a discrete GPU.
 If not, use implementation 4.

 Implementation 1 is a CPU-only implementation.
 It computes and stores the actual (sparse) system matrix for the selected geometry.
 It supports only projector types 1-3 and their hybrid versions.
 In general, this implementation is not recommended.
 For custom algorithms, it can sometimes, however, be beneficial to obtain the system matrix for a 2D case.
 In such cases, implementation 1 can be useful, and fast.
 However,